 Families should also be aware of the Opening and Closing Grave Fee, which is a separate labor cost charged by the cemetery at the time of burial.

-Sarah (Jewish) and Mark (Catholic) wanted to be buried together.
-Because many Orthodox Jewish cemeteries do not permit non-Jewish burials, they chose a municipal cemetery with an "interfaith section."
-They opted for a simple wooden casket to honor Sarah's roots but held a visitation to accommodate Mark’s large family.
+Consider a couple — one Jewish, one Catholic — who want to be buried together.
+Because many Orthodox Jewish cemeteries do not permit non-Jewish burials, a family in this situation often chooses a municipal cemetery with an interfaith section.
+They might select a simple wooden casket to honor the Jewish tradition while still holding a visitation to accommodate the Catholic side of the family.

-- Bringing Flowers to a Jewish Funeral: In Judaism, flowers are seen as a fleeting luxury.
-It is more appropriate to give Tzedakah (charity) in the deceased's name or place a small stone on the headstone later to show the grave has been visited.
-You can learn more about proper etiquette in our guide on Visiting Grave After Burial.
+- Bringing Flowers to a Jewish Funeral: In Judaism, flowers are generally not part of the tradition.
+It is more appropriate to give tzedakah (charity) in the deceased's name, or to place a small stone on the headstone on a later visit to show the grave has been visited.

-- Assuming Cremation is Accepted Everywhere: While the national cremation rate is hitting 64% by 2026, Orthodox and Conservative Judaism still maintain a strong prohibition.
-The Catholic Church allows it but requires remains to be buried in a "sacred place," not scattered.
+- Assuming Cremation is Accepted Everywhere: While cremation is now the most common choice nationally, Orthodox and Conservative Judaism maintain a strong prohibition against it.
+The Catholic Church permits cremation but requires the remains to be kept in a sacred place such as a cemetery or columbarium, not scattered or kept at home.

-- Neglecting the Deed: Always verify the status of your family plot.
-If you are inheriting a spot, you may need to complete a Cemetery Deed Transfer before the burial can proceed.
+- Neglecting the Plot Records: Verify the status of any family plot in advance.
+If you are inheriting a space, the cemetery may require paperwork to transfer the right of interment before a burial can proceed.

 Frequently Asked Questions